nuke-web3/book/content/risc-zero/zk-hack-montreal/slides.md

 # Seal

-- The seal is a STARK/SNARK.
+- The seal is a zk-STARK or zk-SNARK.
 - It cryptographically attests to the correct execution of the `guest program`.
 - The `guest program` is checking the parity of `x` --> proof.